 It looks like you are doing everything right but your response rates are abysmal and your rankings are improving at a snail’s pace.

-As much as it is may be hard to admit it, the chances are you are doing something wrong.
-A great way to find out what’s bottlenecking your growth is to consult with professionals and outsource some of your link building efforts.
+As much as it is might be hard to admit it, the chances are you are doing something wrong.
+A great way to find out what’s bottlenecking your growth is to consult with link building experts and outsource some of your link building efforts.

 How to find the right marketing agency to outsource to

 In the US alone, there are over 13 000 advertising agencies.
-And that is a conservative number from 2 years ago.
+And that is a conservative number from a few years ago.

 In this coliseum of advertisers that are battling for your attention, it is obvious to see how finding the right partner can be extremely difficult.
 Your best bet is to set certain criteria that will help you eliminate poor digital marketing agencies right from the start.

-Here goes a list of things you can use to find the best candidates for outsourcing your link building projects to.
+Here goes a list of things you can use to find the best candidates to outsource link building to.

 #1 Ask for samples of previous work

 This is your first line of defense.
-Every respectable agency should be able to show you samples of multiple posts on different sites.
+Every respectable agency should be able to show you samples of previous link building campaigns.

-- Quality of the website the posts are on (authority and traffic)
+- quality of the website the posts are on (authority, traffic, relevancy)

-If one of these 2 things is lacking, then you are probably looking at an agency which doesn’t deserve any more of your time.
+If one of these 2 things is lacking, then you are probably looking at an agency that doesn’t deserve any more of your time.